DioxusLabs/dioxus/packages/platform-bridge-macro/README.md

 # platform-bridge-macro

-Procedural macro for declaring platform plugins with linker-based embedding for Dioxus platform builds.
+Procedural macro for declaring Android Java sources with linker-based embedding for Dioxus builds.

 ## Overview

-This crate provides macros for declaring platform plugins with linker-based embedding:
-- `android_plugin!()` - Android Java sources
+This crate provides the `android_plugin!()` macro for declaring Android Java sources that need to be compiled into the APK.

-These macros reduce declaration boilerplate from ~30 lines to ~3 lines while providing compile-time validation and automatic path embedding.

 ## Usage